This gluten-free and vegan Sheet Pan Strawberry Shortcake recipe makes serving shortcakes for a crowd a breeze. Just three easy layers!

 So easy, so satisfying.

-This sheet pan strawberry shortcake would make a great addition to 4th of July festivities or the end to any summer meal with friends or family.
+This sheet pan strawberry shortcake would make a great addition to 4th of July festivities or the end to any summer meal with friends or family, plus any of these gluten-free berry desserts.

 Speaking of summer fruit, Amanda's grilled peach salsa would be just perfect for a summer cookout!